rgerganov/shanocast/README.md

 # Usage

-Shanocast runs only on Linux and is available as docker image:
+Shanocast runs on Linux and is available as docker image:

 ```bash
 $ docker pull rgerganov/shanocast